fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 	- issue seems to occur because of file store get

 ----
-- [X] copy is not hooked up in tree
+- [X] terminal commands do not terminate properly
+- [X] .keep files seem to not be created for new folder
 - [X] cp is not present in terminal
 - [X] mv command works properly for files
 - [X] mv command works properly for folders